 In addition to regular pay, you'll want to consider any other incentives you can provide.
 For example, you could offer bonuses to all your employees or specific departments for reaching certain goals.
 If you have custom service representatives, you might offer a bonus for reducing response times or achieving high scores from customers.
 You can also offer commissions to salespeople, among other monetary rewards.

 Finally, no compensation package is complete without quality employee benefits.
 Benefits are any perks provided to your staff in addition to their salaries and other incentives.
-This could include health insurance, paid time off (PTO), retirement benefits, and fringe benefits.
+This could include health insurance, paid time off (PTO), retirement plans, and fringe benefits.

 A strong compensation strategy is essential for attracting and retaining top talent.
 When your pay, benefits, and company culture are aligned, you'll be better equipped to fill vacancies with the workers your organization needs to thrive.
 By following the tips in this article, you can create a framework for compensation that your employees will love.

 This blog post was originally published on October 26, 2022.
-It was last updated on January 22, 2024.
+It was last updated on September 3, 2025.